-After the order is filed, complete a Notice of Entry of Order.
+After the order is filed, complete a Notice of Entry of Order, which is also in the packet.
 Attach a copy of the signed and filed order to the Notice of Entry of Order and file the notice with the court clerk.
 Then mail the notice (and attached order) to the judgment creditor and all other interested parties (the sheriff or constable, your employer or bank, and the like).
-A Notice of Entry of Order is available for free at the Self-Help Center, or you can download the form by clicking one of the formats underneath the form’s title below:

 Can the judgment creditor still try to collect the judgment if the judge upholds my exemption?

 Just because you have a particular type of asset that is protected, that does not necessarily mean all your assets are protected.
 If the judgment creditor knows of other non-exempt assets you have, she can try to collect them.
 If you receive other collection paperwork or learn that your assets have been garnished or attached, you must file another Claim of Exemption.